 Ernest Hemingway said, “Write drunk; edit sober.”
 This approach helped Erik get his message out in this book.
 He believes in brainstorming big and editing without mercy in order to build actual substance around them.
 Check out The Spark and the Grind HERE.

 Writing a book helps you to outline how to be everything you are.
 It is about ideas and execution.
 Everyone is creative.
 However, it takes great discipline to express it.
 It takes reverse engineering to access your creativity.
 Any lack of creativity is actually a lack of curiosity.
-The overwhelment is a sign of mental laziness.
+The overwhelm is a sign of mental laziness.
 And our checklists have overtaken who we really are.

 The paradox of creativity is that discipline activates creativity.
 Structure creates freedom.
 When we are “playing with our head down” completing task after task- we must recreate our patterns.
 In contrast, we must do things with our heads up so we are able to witness opportunity more often.